Rzibi/rzibi.github.io/_tabs/about.md

 (Dla tych, których zastanawia dziwny miks języków - przyjąłem, trochę arogancko, że menu strony w języku angielskich nie będzie problemem.
 Postaram się dodać toggle języka, ale nic nie obiecuję :D)

-## About me

-Hello there! <br></br> Welcome to my blog, where I share what currently keeps me busy.
-The latter include data analysis, statistics, and broadly defined artificial intelligence (**AI**), which are closely related to my studies and professional work.
-However, you’ll also find posts about books or computer games (including esports), which often distract me from writing as much code as I’d like :D

-I hope you’ll find something here that helps you learn something new or sparks your interest in a topic.
-And if not, I hope you’ll at least enjoy your time browsing through my posts. </br></br> If you have any questions, want to get in touch, or simply chat, feel free to contact me via LinkedIn or other platforms visible in the bottom-left corner of the page.

-Found a mistake?
-I’d appreciate it if you let me know on one of the platforms.

-Thank you again for visiting my page!
-I hope it won’t be your last time :\)

-(for those wondering why most of/all of the posts are in Polish, I'm still to implement a language toggle.
-I will do it soon! - no promises though :D)

 ## My Experience